 Many people consider bitcoin to be a great store of value and a hedge against central bank failure.
 Considering the volatility and relatively thin liquidity of bitcoin (especially when compared to major currency pairs), most financial industry professionals don’t consider it to be a solid safe-haven asset.
 Gold and the Japanese Yen are examples of widely accepted safe-haven assets.

-Another major drawback of bitcoin is that it has very little intrinsic value besides being a store of value.
+A major drawback of bitcoin is that it has very little intrinsic value besides being a store of value.
 This is why some call it digital gold, despite gold having other uses in manufacturing and the like.
 Perhaps it will become more of a safe-haven in the future, especially if its volatility decreases and its liquidity increases.
 Or perhaps bitcoin will be history sometime in the future; it’s impossible to know for sure.

 Bitcoin Investment / Bitcoin Speculation

-Bitcoin ( [[BTC]] , XBT) has been an awesome investment vehicle which has filled many investors’ pockets with handsome gains.
-Buy-and-hold has been a popular bitcoin trading strategy that has performed really great so far.
 Bitcoin can be traded on forex trading platforms and bitcoin exchanges for speculative or investment purposes.
-On bitcoin exchanges, bitcoin can typically be bought with fiat currencies or other cryptocurrencies.
+On cryptocurrency exchanges, bitcoin can typically be bought with fiat currencies or other cryptocurrencies.

-When trading bitcoin on forex trading platforms, traders and investors typically engage in contracts for difference (CFDs) trades and don’t ‘physically’ own bitcoin.
+When trading bitcoin on forex trading platforms, traders and investors typically engage in contracts for difference (CFDs) trades and don’t ‘physically’ own bitcoin, unlike exchanges.
 Profits or losses are calculated on the fluctuation of the underlying bitcoin price and credited or debited to the traders’ trading accounts.

 Investors and speculators can trade numerous cryptocurrencies besides bitcoin.
-Some of the most prominent cryptocurrencies include ether, litecoin, dash, monero, and ripple.
+Some of the most prominent cryptocurrencies include Ethereum, Litecoin, Ripple, Cardano, and Solana.
 Of course, there are other ways to invest or speculate in the financial markets and traders can easily access foreign exchange, stock, bond, interest rate, commodity, options, and futures markets, online.

 Popular Bitcoin Rumours